Do you feel like you’re just never good enough?

 On the flip side, when your self-worth is low, it means you don’t value yourself.
 As a result of not valuing yourself, you feel less confident, insecure, and disempowered.
 You push opportunities away because you feel like you’re not good enough to handle them, or that you don’t deserve them.

-In this sense, low self-worth can lead to self-sabotage and self-victimization because you won’t take what you deserve.
-You can learn more about this in the article below:
+In this sense, low self-worth can lead to self-sabotage,ย self-victimization, and core shame because you won’t take what you deserve.

 In a world that tells us we’re only as good as the number of likes we have on social media, it’s important to remember that your worth isn’t based on your external condition.